CptPrice743/serverless-image-resizer/README.md

 6. The resized image will appear once processing is complete.
 7. Click the "Download Image" button to save the result.
 8. Click "Resize Another Image" to start over.

-## Future Work (Optional)

-* Implement error handling for unsupported image types in Lambda.
-* Add support for more output formats (PNG, WebP with quality settings).
-* Use pre-signed GET URLs for downloading instead of making the output bucket public.
-* Implement a notification system (e.g., WebSocket) instead of polling for faster frontend updates.
-* Add frontend image preview before uploading.
-* Deploy the frontend to a static hosting service (like S3+CloudFront or Vercel/Netlify).

----

-Remember to replace placeholders like `<your-repository-url>`, bucket names, region, and API endpoint with your actual values.
-Congratulations on completing the project!